 Swipe Dialer Free offers a nearly stock Android dialer experience with a few added extras.
 Contacts will pop up as you type them in using the number pad — which is only available on stock Android 4.3 or some manufacturers’ skins like Samsung’s TouchWiz — and it has a fourth tab for favorites.
-Additional customizations are available in the Pro version that costs $1.59.
+Additional customizations are available in the Pro version [No Longer Available] that costs $1.59.

 Many manufacturers bundle some kind of calculator with their software, but nothing beats the CyanogenMod calculator.
 It offers a simple interface while retaining the ability to do more complex calculations.

 Swiping from side to side in the app allows you to access the different types of text entry panels, and tapping the blank bar near the top will hide the panels so that you can see your history.

 Another CyanogenMod app to recently hit the Play Store is Focal, the simple yet powerful camera app.
 It’s actually no longer available in CyanogenMod builds after the developers had a bit of a falling out, but at least now it available for all in the Play Store.

 By default, the shutter button and focus ring are the only things visible on the screen.
 Options can be found by swiping in from the left side and the gallery can be accessed by pulling down from the top.
 To access other shooting modes, you hold the shutter button and swipe away from it.